guilhermodaguiar/guilhermodaguiar.github.io/README.md

 > This page contains the markup language Markdown
 > I want to edit the whole page in Markdown..Wish me Luck!!
 > This page is intended to post my journey and profile my github page
-> I am the start of my Journey as a Junior Full Stack Developer and I have learnt a lot.
+> I am the start of my Journey as a Junior Full Stack Developer and I have learnt a lot already.
+> Most of all I have more to learn and am excited about that.

 ## About me